Getty Images

 Is headless CMS the future of content management?

-As headless CMS rises in popularity, IT leaders may wonder if it's a fad or if it will permanently affect the content management industry.
+As headless CMS rises in popularity, IT leaders might wonder if it's a fad or if it will permanently affect the content management industry.
 Learn more in this expert tip.

 The digital world moves faster every day.
-Organizations need to be agile and efficient to keep pace with rapid change.
-As organizations publish content to support omnichannel content experiences -- with images, videos or text -- they may struggle to manage content across multiple platforms.
+Organizations need to be agile and efficient to keep pace with rapid technological change.
+As organizations publish content to support omnichannel content experiences -- with images, videos and text -- they might struggle to manage content across multiple platforms.

 This challenge has led to an increase in headless content management systems (CMSes).
-A headless CMS decouples a CMS's back end from its front-end presentation.
-Headless CMS vendors offer a single location where authors can create, manage and distribute content to all consumer channels.
+A headless CMS removes a CMS's back end from its front-end presentation.
+Headless CMS vendors offer a single repository from which authors can create, manage and distribute content to all consumer channels.
 But is headless CMS the future or simply a passing trend?

 What is a headless CMS?

 A headless CMS is a content repository that supports a structured content model with a set of RESTful APIs.
-Content creators add content to the headless CMS and applications that need the content can use the RESTful APIs to pull it dynamically.
-Those APIs can pull content like the website About Us page or product information from an online catalog, the documentation website or an email campaign.
+As creative teams add content to the headless CMS, applications that need the content can use the APIs to pull it dynamically.
+For instance, those APIs can pull mission statements for About Us pages or product information for online catalogs, documentation pages and email campaigns.

-When authors write content, they typically don't worry about how it looks on the webpage.
+When authors write content for a headless CMS, they typically don't worry about how it looks on the webpage.
 They write to provide information, not the design.
-The headless CMS process serves the design, though, as authors can create content before any system design is complete.
+The headless CMS process offers a speedy implementation, as authors can create content before the system design is complete.
 Also, if the organization wants to redesign the website, a headless CMS enables it to use existing content for design decisions.

 Additionally, when authors update content, all channels can immediately synchronize to show the update.
 This enables omnichannel experience management without the need to invest in a digital experience platform.